 22. NOTICE FOR CALIFORNIA USERS.
 Under California Civil Code Section 1789.3, Users located in California are entitled to the following notice: The Complaint Assistance Unit of the Division of Consumer Services of the California Department of Consumer Affairs may be contacted in writing at 400 R Street, Suite 1080, Sacramento, California 95814, or by telephone at (916) 445-1254 or (800) 952-5210.

-23. Official Rule for Hotspot Challenges - Anthology Photo Contests
+23. Official Rules for Hotspot Challenges - Anthology Photo Contests

 A. Entry into a Hotspot Challenge on Anthology is free for any user of Anthology